Ska-p/InfoSec/README.md

 + 3 Denaial of Service Attacks
 + 1 Extra Attack: RIP poisoning

-The script for the attacks are written by using python with [Scapy libraries](https://scapy.readthedocs.io/en/latest/introduction.html)
+The script for the attacks are written by using python with [Scapy libraries](https://scapy.readthedocs.io/en/latest/introduction.html).
+Those script are very simple and easy to understand so there is no comment in the code.

 ## Defense implementation